andreagorsche/cookaroundtheworld/README.md

 #### Data Usage

-To use and display data about the current user, profiles, recipes and ratings across the application, I created the following contexts:
+To use and display data about the current user, profiles and recipes across the application, I created the following contexts:

 * **Current User Context**: handling the user data and refresh tokens
 * **Profile Data Context**: handling the profile data, the follow/unfollow
   logic and the ordering of the profiles by updated_at - used in the application as top profiles
-* **Rating Data Context**: handling rating data
 * **Recipe Data Context**: handling the recipe data

 Since comments are currently only used locally with the recipe page, I decided against a comment data context for now, but for potential future features it might be a feasable decision to add one.